How to Use Fill Handle in Excel (All You Need to Know)

 – Can’t skip cells while dragging the fill handle down.

-– Ineffective against data with no patterns, such as most of the text values.
+– Ineffective against data with no patterns, such as text values.

 – Can return wrong outputs for formulas when references aren’t put properly.